Business - Management, Economics and Finance (International Foundation) September 2020 entry

-The International Foundation programme for Management, Economics and Finance has six modules.
+The International Foundation programme for Management, Economics and Finance has eleven compulsory modules.

-In Semester 1, all students will study the same three compulsory modules:
+In Semester 1, all students will study the same five compulsory modules:

 - Communicating in Academic Contexts 1: helps you develop and practise productive and receptive academic spoken communication skills to use within the Foundation programme and in your undergraduate programme.

-- Academic Research and Writing for Business 1: develops greater familiarity with a wide range of primarily business-related topics as well as others relating to the subjects studied in the Academic Subjects 1 module.
+- Research and Writing for Business 1: develops greater familiarity with a wide range of primarily business-related topics.
 You will learn how to organise your writing, structure correct sentences, use formal academic vocabulary, and use correct academic style.

 - Communicating in Academic Contexts 2: helps you further develop and practise productive and receptive academic oral communication skills that you will need to draw on in your degree programme.

 - Research and Writing for Business 2: builds on the key academic subject knowledge, skills and strategies covered in 'Research and Writing for Business 1', but with an increased focus on learner independence.

 In addition to these two compulsory modules, you will focus on four academic modules relevant to your degree.
 Subjects typically available include:

 The modules listed here are indicative, and there is no guarantee they will run for 2020 entry.

 International Education Institute